-STORY HOUR - STARTING Friday October 18th every Friday for under 5 yrs. old
+STORY HOUR - New Hours starting Friday March 14th every Friday for under 5 yrs. old

 With the official opening on July 15, 1972, the museum would eventually see more than ten thousand people file through its doors and relive a bit of history as they looked at artifacts and read articles that outlined important dates in Broadview's history.